-If you’ve been made redundant and aren’t quite sure where to start looking for a new job, read on.
+If you’ve been made redundant and aren’t quite sure how or where to start looking for a new job, read on.

 Be kind to yourself

-It’s your job that’s no longer needed, not you.
+First things first.
+It’s your role that’s no longer needed, not you.

-While some people get an inkling that it’s on the cards, for others being made redundant comes like a bolt out of the blue.
+While some people get an inkling that redundancy is on the cards, for others finding out comes like a bolt out of the blue.

 Give yourself time to let it sink in.
 As disappointed, angry even and downright scared you might feel, being able to work through those emotions will let you approach the next steps with a clearer head.

-Redundancy is a great time to consider your future and could be the perfect time to make some changes – whether looking into a qualification you’ve always been interested in taking, considering a change of direction in terms of your job.
+Redundancy is a great time to consider your future and could be the perfect time to make some changes – whether you look into a qualification you’ve always been interested in, or consider a change of direction in terms of your job.
 This could be a good opportunity, or the push you need even, to make it happen.

 Get your job seeking house in order